The best laptops for battery life in 2026: our top picks

 What kind of games do you want to play?
 Most mainstream laptops (including nearly everything on this list) feature integrated graphics, which can handle lightweight titles such as Minecraft and Fortnite but aren't ideal for graphically demanding games or heavy visual work.
 For that, you'll want a laptop with a discrete graphics card (which typically have terrible battery life) or a MacBook Pro, which doesn't support as many games as a Windows machine but has more than enough power to run many at great framerates.

 Do you want macOS or Windows?
-Once upon a time, Chromebooks were the industry leaders in battery life, but nowadays its Macs and Windows machines leading the pack.
+Once upon a time, Chromebooks were the industry leaders in battery life, but nowadays it's Macs and Windows machines leading the pack.
 So the main thing to decide if you want the best battery life is, Mac or Windows?

-The Windows laptops with the best battery life are currently Snapdragon laptops, which means they're powered by Qualcomm's Arm chips and thus have some compatibility issues with select software.
-The top MacBooks all run on Apple silicon now and have good software support for everything except games, which are more hit-and-miss on Apple's laptops.
+The Windows laptops with the best battery life are currently Snapdragon laptops, which means they're powered by Qualcomm's ARM chips and thus have some compatibility issues with select software.
+The top MacBooks all run on Apple silicon and have good software support for everything except games, which are more hit-and-miss on Apple's laptops.

 Whichever system you decide on, you may also want to consider investing in the best mouse and best keyboard for your needs so you can have some more ergonomic options for working on your new laptop.